 9-year-old girl raped in Mohakhali

-A nine-year-old child was raped behind National Institute of Cancer Research & Hospital in Dhaka's Mohakhali area last night.
+A nine-year-old child was raped behind the National Institute of Cancer Research & Hospital in Dhaka's Mohakhali area on Monday night.

 She was admitted to a hospital in the capital for examination, police said.

-Locals noticed the child crying and bleeding near the hospital around 10:30pm and informed police, who took her to the hospital.
+Locals noticed the child crying and bleeding near the hospital around 10:30pm and informed police, who took her to a hospital.

 Quoting the victim, Rasel Sarwar, officer-in-charge of Banani Police Station, said an unidentified man forcibly took her to a secluded spot behind the hospital and raped her.